RoamGuru Roam Guru

 Website: pozzoetrusco.it

-Dating to the 3rd century BCE, this extraordinary engineering achievement provided water to ancient Perusia (Perugia's Etruscan name) for centuries.
-The well descends 37 meters (121 feet) into the bedrock, with a diameter of 5.6 meters (18 feet)—large enough to accommodate the mules that once descended spiral ramps to draw water.
+Dating to the 3rd century BCE, this engineering marvel descends 37 meters into bedrock with a diameter of 5.6 meters—large enough to accommodate mules that descended spiral ramps to draw water.
+After a 10-minute introductory film (Italian with English subtitles), visitors peer into the perfectly circular shaft, marveling at Etruscan precision.
+The waterproofing has preserved the structure for over two millennia.

-Arco Etrusco (Etruscan Arch) ⭐ Photogenic
+Arco Etrusco (Etruscan Arch / Porta Augusta) ⭐ Photogenic

 Address: Via Ulisse Rocchi / Via dei Priori, 06123 Perugia